 She had previously forwarded some of the ‘nice boy’ emails on to the family (before they showed their dismay).
 From the emails we were able to identify a website which the ‘nice boy’ had constructed showing an alarming degree of ‘anti female’ propaganda together with just about

 anti everything else.

-At the request of the family, surveillance was mounted upon the address.
-During our surveillance and enquiries at the address we witnessed
+At the request of the family, observations was mounted upon the address.
+During our observations and enquiries at the address, we witnessed